-I prefer a vegan butter likke Earth Balance.
+I prefer a vegan butter like Earth Balance.
 Something that is a bit more solid than other vegan butter substitutes.
-It works a bit more like real butter.
+It works more like real butter.

 Using frozen blueberries in muffins

-Frozen blueberries are so, so convient.
-I love having them in on hand in the middle of winter when fresh berries are super expensive.
+Frozen blueberries are so, so convenient.
+I love having them on hand in the middle of winter when fresh berries are super expensive.

 But if you have ever made muffins with frozen berries you know what they can do to your muffins.
 I've figured out a way around those green streaks that happen with frozen berries.

-I don’t mix the berries into the muffin dough.
+I don't mix the berries into the muffin dough.
 I fill the muffin cups first, then push the frozen berries into each muffin.
-I really doesn’t take any extra time.
-And no green streaks!
+This really doesn't take any extra time.
+And promises no green streaks!